mappls-api/mappls-intouch-rest-apis/Intouch Alarms APIs/Update Alarm Configuration API.md

 - **`alarmType`**(integer): Specifies the type of alarm being updated. `Example: 26`
 - **`alarmTimeType`**(integer): Specifies the timing type of the alarm. `Example: 0`

+## **Response Parameters**
+The response of this API would be empty.
+Success would be denoted by the response codes and error would be denoted with the response codes while information on what went wrong with the request in-case of a 400: bad request would be a part of the response headers message.

 ## **Sample cURL Request**

 ```bash